2025 US Darts Masters: Summary

-Danny Lauby whitewashed defending champion Rob Cross in the first round.

 First round

+Danny Lauby defeated defending champion Rob Cross 6–0 in the first round.

 Six of the eight elite PDC representatives were victorious in the first round.
 Reigning world champion Luke Littler defeated Jules van Dongen 6–1, winning the final leg with a 120 checkout that saw him hit three double 20s.
 World number one Luke Humphries went 4–3 down against Stowe Buntz but turned the match around to win 6–4.
 Nathan Aspinall and Gerwyn Price both averaged over 100 in their victories over Matt Campbell and Adam Sevada respectively, while Damon Heta beat Jim Long 6–1 in his US Darts Masters debut.
 Michael van Gerwen, returning to darts after separating from his wife, joined the other five PDC representatives in the second round by defeating Leonard Gates 6–1.

-The first round saw two upset victories from the North American representatives, as Danny Lauby whitewashed defending champion Rob Cross 6–0 and Jason Brandon eliminated number one seed Stephen Bunting through a 6–4 win.
+The first round saw two upset victories from the North American representatives, as Danny Lauby earned a whitewash victory over defending champion Rob Cross, and Jason Brandon eliminated number one seed Stephen Bunting through a 6–4 win.
 Lauby won at the event for the first time in four attempts, while Brandon secured his first win in his second appearance.
 Bunting produced a 170 checkout in defeat.
 Lauby commented on his win, saying he was "fortunate enough to take advantage" of a poor performance from Cross.
 Brandon called his triumph against Bunting his "biggest win."